People's Publishing House (India): Impact

 A large number of Soviet Books started appearing on the shelves of Indian readers.
-Many people who grew up in the India of the 1970s and 1980s to 1990s are still nostalgic about these books with their colourful pages full of art and cartoons.
+Many people who grew up in India in the 1970s,1980s up to the 1990s are still nostalgic about these books with their colourful pages full of art and cartoons.

-Not only in the field of Literature and Children's Literature, but heavily subsidised Soviet Text Books related to Science and Technology had founded their base among the students of the Indian Universities, who considered them much cheaper compared to American or British Text Books.
-Through PPH, Soviet Union had supplied these technical text books to Indian students.
+Not only in the field of literature and children's literature, but also heavily subsidised Soviet textbooks in science and technology, had founded their base among the students of the Indian universities, who considered them much cheaper compared to their American or British counterparts.
+Through the PPH, Soviet Union had supplied these technical text books to Indian students.